 Not to be mistaken with K-Cups or other hot beverage pods, Nespresso created, and is the exclusive manufacturer of, these one-of-a-kind coffee capsules.
 “Grand Crus,” as they’re called, are available in a number of different flavors and strengths that represent many of the most preferred drinks on the market, including seasonal and the occasional limited-time offering.

 In a further showing of the spirit of elegance, the Nespresso line embodies, capsules weight at a price point that exceeds other coffee pods.
 Starting at around $.70 a piece for Original Line capsules and ranging as high as $1.10 for VertuoLine drinks, each is constructed of aluminum and is hermetically sealed in order to prevent any deterioration of the grounds inside.
 And it bears repeating; capsules cannot be interchanged between the VertuoLine and Original Line.

 For further information on Nespresso capsules, including recommendations as to some of the better choices, read our guide on Nespresso capsules here.

-Seeing as how Nespresso was originally created as a line of espresso only brewers, you’d do best to focus choosing from the Original Line.
+Seeing as how Nespresso was originally created as a line of espresso-only brewers, you’d do best to focus on choosing from the Original Line.
 If your budget allows, the extra bells and whistles found on the Expert (you’re gonna love the Bluetooth option!) really set this model apart from others, but even the compact Essenza Mini is a great choice, especially if space is a concern.